mahider-reddy-patil/Mahider-Reddy-Patil/README.md

 ## Work Experience

-**Research Assistant** - University of St. Thomas, St. Paul _(Aug 2022 - Present)_
+**Graduate Assistant** - University of St. Thomas, St. Paul _(August 2022 - Present)_
-- Conducted advanced statistical analysis using SQL on large datasets, resulting in improved administrative operations and informed decision-making.
+-	Utilized data analysis techniques to assess and improve the efficiency of academic projects, resulting in streamlined processes and increased productivity.
+-	Applied data engineering principles to manipulate and transform large datasets, ensuring data integrity and accuracy for research purposes.
-- Collaborated with faculty to develop data analysis strategies and delivered clear reports and presentations to senior management, effectively communicating findings and insights.
+-	Collaborated with faculty members to design and implement data-driven solutions, leveraging programming languages and tools such as Python, SQL.
-- Integrated cross-functional collaboration, implemented data governance policies, and created interactive dashboards to foster a data-centric culture and enable informed decision-making.

-**Business Intelligence** - Virtusa Pvt Ltd, Hyderabad _(Dec 2019 - Dec 2021)_
+**Data Analyst** - Virtusa Pvt Ltd, Hyderabad _(July 2017 - December 2021)_
-- Optimized report accuracy through thorough analysis of user requirements, resulting in a 15% reduction in error rates.
-- Orchestrated seamless data integration and analysis by creating comprehensive report specification documents and implementing SQL connections across multiple data tables.
-- Validated the reliability and integrity of customer data by implementing robust data quality checks, enhancing data accuracy and user confidence.
-- Leveraged Power BI and SSRS to create visually captivating dashboards and reports, empowering end-users to interpret KPIs and make informed decisions.

-**Quality Assurance Engineer** - Covantech Pvt Ltd, Hyderabad _(Jul 2017 - Dec 2019)_
-- Facilitated effective communication and collaboration among team members, resulting in improved team productivity.
-- Developed and evaluated comprehensive test cases based on user requirements, achieving a high level of software functionality validation.
-- Proactively resolved defects by collaborating with developers, leading to efficient issue resolution and reduced software defects.
-- Ensured accurate documentation and timely resolution of reported issues, improving issue resolution turnaround time and customer satisfaction.
+-	Led and managed a cross-functional team of 5 members in successfully building a $2 million data dashboard project.
+Optimized and automated the ETL process, resulting in a 30% reduction in report generation time.
+-	Served as the subject matter expert in analytics, providing guidance and mentorship to analysts.
+Facilitated effective collaboration between the IT and business teams to shape the design of the dashboards and select key performance indicators (KPIs).
+-	Collaborated closely with business stakeholders to identify and define key metrics for sales, marketing, and operations.
+Developed comprehensive Tableau dashboards utilizing SQL, Excel, and data from Oracle and Salesforce.
+-	Presented data insights to the leadership team, delivering clear and focused recommendations based on trend analysis.
+Enabled data-driven decision-making and alignment of strategies across the organization.
+-	Implemented advanced data analysis techniques, such as predictive modeling and segmentation, to uncover valuable insights and drive actionable recommendations for business growth.

 ## Projects